VictorSK/dnslookup/README.md

 # dnslookup

-dnslookup is a DNS record query gem written in Ruby. dnslookup automatically queries multiple public DNS servers or allows you to query a specific DNS server.
+dnslookup is a DNS record query CLI gem written in Ruby. dnslookup automatically queries multiple public DNS servers or allows you to query a specific DNS server.

 ## Installation